origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
+`active` | Boolean.
+Whether the control should be activated on map load or not.
+Defaults to false.
+`panTo` | Boolean.
+Whether to pan to users position or not.
+Defaults to true.
-`zoomLevel` | Specifies the zoom level that will be used when a position has been aquired.
+`zoomLevel` | Integer.
+Specifies the zoom level that will be used when a position has been aquired.
 If it is not specified, the map will be zoomed to the fourth closest resolution.
+This option has no effect if panTo is set to false.

 #### Example geoposition control